Below are frequently asked questions regarding the Palmetto Fellows Scholarship. If you have any other questions, please contact us.

 The Financial Aid Office is required to verify that all scholarship recipients are enrolled full time (12 credit hours minimum) at the end of the Drop/Add period each semester.
 The Palmetto Fellows might be affected by a course withdrawal depending on when the course is dropped.
 Students are advised to contact the Financial Aid Office prior to dropping below 12 credit hours during the semester.

 How do I keep the Palmetto Fellows Scholarship for the next year?

 The continuing eligibility requirements for students are the same for each academic year – a student must earn a minimum of 30 credit hours and have a cumulative Clemson GPA of 3.0 or better.
 The academic year consists of fall, spring and summer each year.
+Please note that no exemption credit courses count toward a student's 30 earned hours.
+Students must attend and earn 30 credit hours for renewal.
 Here is a handy GPA calculator.